CMSgov/qpp-conversion-tool/ERROR_MESSAGES.md

 * 27 : CT - Clinical Document contains duplicate IA sections
 * 28 : CT - Clinical Document contains duplicate Measure sections
 * 29 : CT - Must have one and only one performance period start.
 Please see the Implementation Guide for information on the performance period here: https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=17
-* 30 : CT - Must have one and only one performance period end.Please see the Implementation Guide for information on the performance period here: https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=17
+* 30 : CT - Must have one and only one performance period end.
+Please see the Implementation Guide for information on the performance period here: https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=17
 * 31 : CT - Must have a performance year.
 Please see the Implementation Guide for information on the performance period here: https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=17
 * 32 : CT - The Quality Measure Section must have exactly one Reporting Parameter Act.
 Please ensure the Reporting Parameters Act complies with the Implementation Guide (IG).
 Here is a link to the IG Reporting Parameter Act section: https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=80
 * 33 : CT - Must enter a valid Performance Rate value